 When you agree on working time arrangements with your employee, they gain flexibility for their daily work.

 Your employees can also work part-time.
-Possible alternatives include part-time pension, partial disability pension, discretionary part-time work and part-time parental leave as part of family leave.
+Possible options include discretionary part-time work, partial old-age pension, partial disability pension and partial childcare leave included in family leave.

 Remote work is work that your employee does either at home or in another agreed location outside the actual workplace.
 Remote work can be either full-time or part-time.
-In the latter case, the employee works part of the week remotely and part of the week as normal at the workplace.
+In the latter case, the employee works part of the week remotely and part of the week at the workplace.
 Your employee can also work remotely on a one-off basis for a separately agreed period of time.

-Adjusting work tasks and work processes to fit an employee’s work ability gives them more capacity to work better at different stages of life.
+Adjusting work tasks and work processes to fit an employee’s work ability may give them more capacity to work better in different life situations.

 You can reorganise your employees’ work tasks within the workplace or adjust their working hours and forms of work.
 You can together make either temporary or permanent changes to the division of labour.
-Seek to agree on the changes together with the entire work community.
+You should discuss the changes together with the entire work community.

 Job rotation, on the other hand, involves moving your employee to other activities or units at the workplace for a fixed period of time, after which they return to their previous assignment.
 The aim of job rotation may be to increase an employee’s well-being at work or to boost their motivation.